dupgit/sauvegarde/README.md

 # Sauvegarde

-This is sauvegarde doxygen's @mainpage.
+Continuous data protection under GNU/Linux.

-Some experiments around backup and continuous data protection (CDP).
+This page is sauvegarde doxygen's @mainpage.

 [![Build Status](https://travis-ci.org/dupgit/sauvegarde.png?branch=master)](https://travis-ci.org/dupgit/sauvegarde)

 With this code you can backup and restore files.
-Compile the code put the "serveur" where you want to save your files.
-Let "client crawl your files to save them.
+Compile the code put the `serveur` where you want to save your files.
+Let `client` crawl your files to save them.
 Use restore to restore a file.